 Driving a two-stroke two-cylinder offering no more than 36PS on a high-speed expressway like the Chuo must be a hairy proposition.
 Both cars wore decals identifying them as part of the Subaru 360 Owners’ Club.

 Further internet stalking revealed that the club regularly takes their 50-year-old kei cars cruising — the yellow one was displayed at this year’s New Year Meeting, and the tan one toured Shizuoka Prefecture last year.
-We wonder they’re friends with Tamura-san.
+We wonder if they’re friends with Tamura-san.

 Subaru manufactured the 360 largely unchanged for a period of 12 years.
 That seems like a lot of time, and when you consider the rapid growth of Japan’s auto industry from 1958 to 1970 — spanning the R30 Toyopet Crown to the 2000GT to the Fairlady Z432 — it’s pretty remarkable that this car soldiered on throughout.